kubedb/docs/docs/guides/mysql/concepts/opsrequest/index.md

 ## What is MySQLOpsRequest

 `MySQLOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides declarative configuration for [MySQL](https://www.mysql.com/) administrative operations like database version upgrading, horizontal scaling, vertical scaling, etc. in a Kubernetes native way.
+It provides declarative configuration for [MySQL](https://www.mysql.com/) administrative operations like database version updating, horizontal scaling, vertical scaling, etc. in a Kubernetes native way.

 ## MySQLOpsRequest CRD Specifications